 7. How many times can a process server come to your house?

 What is proper is to make yourself available to receive the papers and endorse their receipt.
-In some cases, you may serve the recipient by placing the document next to them in cases where they refuse to accept the document or are ignoring you.
+In some cases, you may serve the recipient by placing the document next to them or drop it on the floor next to their feet in cases where they refuse to accept the document or are ignoring you.
 So long as you have a proof ( video) to show that they have been served, that suffices in court.

 8. What happens if a process server can’t serve you?

 If a process server can’t serve you, two things may be involved.
 It is either you are avoiding being served or you’re not available during the number of times the notice of the initial legal action is served.
-If the latter is the case, it means the process server will have to continue to explore every means including serving you through i.e. the newspaper, email or mailbox (depending on the type of process serving documents) —the judge can allow the papers to be left at your home or business place with any competent person above the age of 18.
+If the latter is the case, it means the plaintiff will have to continue to explore every means including serving you through i.e. the newspaper, email or mailbox (depending on the type of process serving documents) —the judge can allow the papers to be left at your home or business place with any competent person above the age of 18 – substituted or alternative service.